 While it is impossible to list all of the acts or omissions which may constitute unethical conduct, here are a few examples of prohibited conduct which, if proven, may be cause for discipline:

-- A lawyer cannot or will not give you money that he or she is holding on your behalf and to which you are entitled, or will not provide you a complete written accounting for that money.
+- A lawyer cannot or will not give a client money that he or she is holding on the client’s behalf and to which the client is entitled, or will not provide the client a complete written accounting for that money.

-- A lawyer continually fails to respond at all to inquiries about your case, to tell you about court dates, or to appear in court.
-Where the problem is simply a lack of communication, first try your best to resolve the problem yourself.
+- A lawyer continually fails to respond at all to inquiries by the client about the client’s case, to tell the client about court dates, or to appear in court.
+Where the problem is simply a lack of communication, a client should first try to resolve the problem with the lawyer.

-- A lawyer advises you or anyone else to lie, or lies himself or herself in the course of a case.
-Lawyers pride themselves on their honesty.
-The profession does not need those who feel they must resort to deception to conduct their practice.
+- A lawyer advises a client or anyone else to lie, or lies himself or herself in the course of a case.

 - A lawyer represents one party to a transaction while also the attorney for the other side.
 This is a conflict of interest and is generally prohibited unless both parties are fully aware of the situation and consent to it.

 A simple mistake or error in judgment alone is not unethical misconduct.
-An example of this would be the lawyer’s failure to consult with the client prior to writing every letter or prior to filing every document in the client's case; or perhaps the lawyer’s failure to respond to all the client’s telephone calls inquiring about the progress of the case.
-If you have a problem that may be the result of inadequate communication or some misunderstanding, it may be that the problem can be resolved by a frank talk with your lawyer.
-Tell the lawyer of your dissatisfaction, and ask for a full explanation of the matter involved.
+An example of this would be the lawyer’s failure to consult with the client prior to writing every letter or prior to filing every document in the client's case; or perhaps the lawyer’s failure to respond to each of the client’s telephone calls inquiring about the progress of the case.
+If a client has a problem that may be the result of inadequate communication or some misunderstanding, it may be that the problem can be resolved by a frank talk with the lawyer.
+The client should tell the lawyers that he or she is dissatisfied and should ask for a full explanation.
 Such a discussion will often eliminate the problem or lead to its solution.